duncangarde/exchange-rates/README.md

 # Exchange rates simple pipeline

-A simple pipeline example
+A simple pipeline

 ## Scope

-This repo is intended to provide a simple pipeline example for extracting, loading and transforming exchange rate data.
+This repo is intended to provide a simple pipeline for extracting, loading and transforming exchange rate data.
 It is not meant for full production as it is only a technical test showcasing various pieces

 ## Setup